The cold exacerbates the problem of settlements in the Barcelona area

 In the Catalan capital, there are 536 people living in settlements and occupied premises.

 BarcelonaIt happened in Sant Andreu, but it could have happened anywhere.
-And it happened in the early hours of Tuesday, but it could have happened on any cold night this year or any of the past few.
-Periodically, a fire burns down one of the shacks in one of the settlements in Barcelona or its neighboring cities, and the spotlight momentarily shifts to a reality that has long been a concern in the Catalan capital.
-It's a problem that spreads throughout the region and is exacerbated when, as these days, the cold weather arrives.
+And it happened in the early hours of Tuesday, but it could have happened on any cold night this year or any of the past few years.
+Periodically, A fire burns down one of the barracks in one of the settlements that exist in Barcelona or its neighboring cities, and the focus is momentarily on a reality that has long been a concern in the Catalan capital.
+A problem that spreads throughout the territory and is exacerbated when, as these days, the cold weather arrives.

 A law pending since 2022